particle-iot/docs/src/content/tutorials/device-cloud/console.md

 If you have multiple JS applications subscribed to an event then each will consume one of your outbound messages with each published event- watch out for running many copies of your app!

-When you hit the outbound event limit you can choose to upgrade to the new tier or stay at the current tier.
-If you do choose to stay with the current tier then any future events that month won’t be sent.
-You’ll get a fresh batch of events at the beginning of the next month, and normal behavior will resume then.
-Don’t worry, we’ll send you a warning before and an alert when you reach the event limit.

 #### Team Members

 Team members are people that you’ve added to a Product to give them administrative access to the data, controlling firmware on devices, adding integrations, and more.
 The product owner can add and remove team members as necessary, but they’ll need to have a Particle account before they can be invited to join your team.